Israel presses ahead with bombarding Gaza, including areas it told Palestinians to evacuate to

 Imad al-Talateeny, who fled Gaza City, said Muwasi lacks basic services to accommodate the growing number of displaced families.

-Magdy reported from Cairo and Becatoros from Athens, Greece.
-Associated Press writers Julia Frankel in Jerusalem and Andrew Wilks in Istanbul contributed to this report.
+Mroue reported from Beirut.
+Associated Press writers Julia Frankel in Jerusalem; Samy Magdy in Cairo; Andrew Wilks in Istanbul; and Cara Anna in Albany, New York, contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war